Achieving High Scores in PSAT

 10 Important Tips for High PSAT Scores

-The scores PSAT are used for short-listing the high school test takers for the competition of National Merit Scholarship Program.
-The PSAT is attempted by many high school students for entering the scholarship competition.
-It is even attempted by students from sixth, seventh, eighth, ninth and tenth grades to estimate their performance levels from the obtained scores PSAT.
+The scores from the PSAT are used for short-listing the high school test takers in the National Merit Scholarship Program competition.
+The test is attempted by many high school students for entering the scholarship competition.
+It is even attempted by students from sixth, seventh, eighth, ninth and tenth grades to estimate their performance levels from the marks obtained in the test.

 PSAT consists of three sections.
 They are the Math section, Critical Reading Section and the Writing Skills section.
-The duration of the PSAT test is two-hours and ten-minutes.
-The test is comprised of multiple choice questions except for 10 questions in the Math section which are student-produced responses.
+The duration of the test is two-hours and ten-minutes.
+The test comprises multiple choice questions except for 10 questions in the Math section which are student-produced responses.
 These questions have to be solved and then the answers are to be entered in the grid spaces provided.

 Sectional Scoring and Selection Index

-Each of the three sections of the PSAT is evaluated on a scale ranging between 20 and 80 points.
+Each of the three sections is evaluated on a scale ranging between 20 and 80 points.
 The maximum score for each section is 80 points.
-Hence, the total score for PSAT would range between 60 and 240.
+Hence, the total score ranges between 60 and 240.
 The maximum score one would obtain is 240 points.
-In this way, your scores PSAT are evaluated; but however, you can receive your scores in the form of percentiles, selection index and grade averages also.
+In this way, your scores are evaluated; but however, you can receive your scores in the form of percentiles, selection index and grade averages also.
 Furthermore, there is negative marking in the PSAT.
 Every wrong answer marked by you will deduct ¼ of the marks allotted to that particular question.
 An unanswered question will not have any deduction.
-So, it is important that you must be very much sure of the answer that you wish to mark or otherwise you shall be keeping your scores PSAT at risk.
+So, it is important that you are sure of the answer that you wish to mark, else you shall be putting your scores at risk.

 How to Achieve a High PSAT Score?

-Achieving a high scores PSAT is what all the aspirants aim at, especially the students of high school.
+Achieving a high score is what all the aspirants aim at, especially the students of high school.
 A scholarship that would help your further education really matters to everyone.
 Let us now look into some details pertaining to the competition you would have to face in PSAT.
-Every year, it is estimated that there would be approximately 3-4 million students taking the PSAT.
-From which only 1.5 million enter the scholarship competition.
-This competition has further filtering in the form of semi-finals and finals.
+Every year, it is estimated that there would be approximately 3-4 million students taking the test, of which only 1.5 million enter the scholarship competition.
+This competition is further filtered in the form of semi-finals and finals.
 Moreover, there would be around 15000-16000 students entering the final round of scholarship competition.
-On the whole, only 0.5-0.75% of the students taking the PSAT enter the final round of the competition.
+On the whole, only 0.5-0.75% of the students taking the exam enter the final round of the competition.
 So, you can estimate your chance depending upon your preparation.
-Staying very cautious about the competition, you can really focus much to improve your competence in all the sections of the PSAT.
+Staying cautious about the competition is important, you must really focus in order to improve your competence in all the sections of the PSAT.

 10 Important Tips to Achieve High PSAT Score

-The following tips will help you increase your performance levels and thus your scores PSAT.
+The following tips will help you increase your performance levels and thus your scores.

-- Evaluate your abilities to understand your strengths and weaknesses right before you start your PSAT preparation.
+- Evaluate your abilities to understand your strengths and weaknesses right before you start studying for the exam.

-- Be committed and dedicated throughout the process of your PSAT preparation.
+- Be committed and dedicated throughout the process of your preparation.